equinor/radix-public-site/public-site/docs/guides/deploy-only/index.md

 ## The `radixconfig.yaml` file

 :::tip
-Radix only reads `radixconfig.yaml` from the branch we set as the `Config Branch` in the application registration form.
+Radix only reads `radixconfig.yaml` from the branch we set as the `Config Branch` in the application configuration form.
 If the file is changed in other branches, those changes will be ignored.
-The `Config Branch` must be mapped to an environment in `radixconfig.yaml`
 :::

 The major difference between a `deploy-only` and a regular Radix application, is that the [`image`](/radix-config/index.md#image) property in `radixconfig.yaml` is set for all components and jobs.